nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Composites:** Pertaining to materials or structures made from two or more constituent materials with significantly different physical or chemical properties.

-### Expanded Definition and Usage\nNanocomposite coatings are designed to meet the stringent demands of modern industries by improving the durability and functionality of surfaces exposed to extreme conditions.
+### Expanded Definition and Usage:
+Nanocomposite coatings are designed to meet the stringent demands of modern industries by improving the durability and functionality of surfaces exposed to extreme conditions.
 The introduction of nanoparticles can significantly improve the mechanical strength, thermal stability, and chemical resistance of the coating.
 In the automotive industry, these coatings are used to protect vehicle surfaces from scratches, dents, and environmental degradation.
 In electronics, they provide essential insulation and protection against electromagnetic interference.
 Moreover, in biomedical applications, nanocomposite coatings lend themselves to creating biocompatible, antibacterial surfaces that are crucial for implants and surgical instruments.